 Wondering if a food processor can help you in the kitchen?
 Here’s why and how this small kitchen appliance can help you out.

 I am not a person to care about boats or cars.
 I drive a 96 minivan or sometimes a 02 SUV.
 Apparently, big ticket items don’t thrill me.

 Small kitchen appliances?
-Well, I get absolutely giddy about tools that will make my time in the kitchen easier.
-Last week I shared my love for the bread machine.
-Today?
+Well, I get absolutely giddy about tools that will make my time in the kitchen easier and save me money.

 A food processor is a must-have in my kitchen, getting use at least on the weekly, often more frequent than that.
 Sure, a good knife or a box grater can fill the bill.
-But since I cook for a small army, I don’t want to spend an hour shredding cheese when the machine can do it in minutes.
+But I don’t want to spend an hour shredding cheese when the machine can do it in minutes.

 I don’t know that you really need any extras to make good use of a food processor.
 Provided you have all the pieces that came with your machine.

-My 2001 model came with a very hard plastic spatula which has proven to be very handy to scrape the bowl.
-Rubber spatulas tend to get caught in the blade, so a harder plastic one is very nice to have.
+Some models come with a very hard plastic spatula which has proven to be very handy to scrape the bowl.
+Rubber spatulas tend to get caught in the blade, so a harder, sturdier plastic one is very nice to have.

 As I’ve mentioned, a food processor does a lot to quicken your kitchen prep work.
-I use it for a number of things from shredding or chopping vegetables, mixing pesto sauces, blending other sauces and salsas, making pie crust or biscuit dough, mixing cookie dough, chopping nuts, slicing potatoes, etc.
+I use it for a number of things including

 Care and storage

-Since I use my basic machine, care of the machine is pretty easy.
-I rinse the parts after use and then run through the dishwasher.
+Care of the machine is pretty easy.
+Rinse the parts after use and then run through the dishwasher.

-I store the motor and bowl parts in the cupboard.
-Turn the lid upside down in the bowl to conserve space.
-I keep the disks near the machine in the cupboard, but store the blade in the back of my baking drawer to minimize the risk of someone getting cut.
+For ease of use: store the motorized base and bowl parts in the same cupboard or drawer.
+Turn the lid upside down inside the bowl attachment to conserve space.
+Keep the disks near the machine in the cupboard, but store the blade in such a way as to minimize the risk of someone getting cut.
 Some models come with a storage case for the attachments.

+Try before you buy.
 Consider borrowing one before you buy.
 Or troll your local thrift stores and garage sales.
 Chances are somebody bought a fancy machine and it just stayed in the box.
-Who knows?
-Someday you might get a great deal on my fancy pants machine that I never use.